ChelzyGraXel/Spotify2023/README.md

 # Sort the data frame in descending order based on 'streams'
 stify = tify.sort_values(by='streams', ascending=False).reset_index(drop=True)
 ```
+___
 ## 🎤 TOP PERFORMERS
 #### STEP 7.1: Most Streamed Track of 2023
 Which track has the highest number of streams?
-In order to determine the track with the highest number of stream, the syntax below was used.
+In order to determine the track with the highest number of streams, the syntax below was used.
+In my code, I specified to only output the columns: `track_name`, `artist(s)_name`, and `streams`.
 The output is assigned to a variable named **toptrack**.

 ```python
 # Track which has highest number of streams